Lemon Drop Martini with Vanilla Bean

 Owned and operated by the husband and wife team of Keegan Gerhard & Lisa Bailey, D Bar Desserts was opened in May of 2008 and has been acclaimed every year since.
 You might know Keegan from his many appearances on the Food Network Challenge programs as the moderator or a judge.

 It’s easy to see why he is successful in those endeavors; his comfort in front of our audience was evident.
 He was gracious and warm and spent time conversing with everyone there and definitely went out of his way to insure that everything was perfect; especially the food!
 I’m sure I speak for our entire group; we could not have been more impressed.

 We started outdoors with appetizers including fresh fruit, samples of different types of Tillamook Cheese and a favorite item on the restaurant menu, some amazing Tillamook cheese stuffed dates wrapped in bacon.
-Cocktails were served and I am so glad I ordered the Lemon Drop Vanilla Bean cocktail I’m featuring.
+Cocktails were served and I am so glad I ordered the Lemon Drop Martini with Vanilla Bean cocktail I’m featuring.

 Many thanks to Keegan and his staff for being so gracious and sharing their recipe.
 They also turned me onto using cake decorating crystals for cocktail rims…so very pretty.
 Fair warning, those sugar crystals come in multiple colors and are sure to be gracing more of my cocktails down the road; I love them!

 Denver Burger Week, which ran from June 23 to June 30 that year featured four local burger hotspots offering a unique burger special featuring Tillamook Cheese.
 One of my favorite things about the event?
 The ‘Loafster’ – the most adorable vehicle ever; a retrofitted 1960’s Volkswagen van.
 If I had known they made these mini versions I might have been scouring the country for one too!